taazarel/Voheim/lore/location/Sleeping place of the divine golden beetle.md

 ### Sixth Room (Death)
 Instead of a yellow sphere, now there hangs a slightly blue sphere, with a strongly tinted red one beside it.
 (The two moons) The room is in a bit of dissaray, the tree has now grown through the clouds, and the previous words written can now be read on the balcony.
-These word form a poem:
+These words form [[Glaum's rota]].
-**

 The field is less populated, but the plants that remain are stronger and bigger.
 On the bench is a white tinted glass skull.